 Some posts contained allegedly more graphic comments.
 The posts were reportedly removed late on July 15, after town officials learned of it.
 In the posts, Falcetano also reportedly identified himself as an employee of Maplewood.
-In a public photo on his own Facebook page, he and some other posters make fun of his picture, stating that he looks "gay."

 From there, Falcetano segued into statements criticizing teachers who "force feed their pupils a liberal agenda," abortion and gay marriage, which he said "breaks down the moral fabric of society."

 "...don't try and force your perverted man on man into our traditional marriage," one post read.

 When reached by AOL Jobs, Falcetano cited his right to free speech and implied that he would challenge his firing.
 "I can't really say too much.
 My union is working on it.
 I feel that I exercised my first amendment rights.
 My union told me not to speak with anybody."